 Medicare accepts these codes, but you should review the Medicare rules carefully because they vary from the CPT guidelines.
-For example: Medicare requires that the physician wait to bill until the 30th day.
 Refer to the Centers for Medicare & Medicaid Services’ fact sheet for guidance.
-Also, the American College of Physicians has compiled a chart comparing the CPT guidelines and Medicare rules.

 Medicare has created a list of FAQs regarding Medicare coverage rules for these codes, including these:

 Q: What date of service should be used on the claim?